Railway Stakes Tips & Betting Advice

 In 1990, the Colin Hayes-trained Better Loosen Up completed a Group 1 winning treble when winning the Honda Stakes (now Emirates 1600m), Winfield Stakes (now Kingston Town Classic 1800m) and then the Railway Stakes in consecutive races.

-In 2000, Perth trainer Fred Kersley gave Perth a champion; after winning a string of minor races in his home state, Northerly burst on the scene with his dominant victory in the 2000 Railway Stakes where he accounted for the state's best milers by nearly three lengths.
+In 2000, local trainer Fred Kersley gave Perth a champion; after winning a string of minor races in his home state, Northerly burst on the scene with his dominant victory in the 2000 Railway Stakes where he accounted for the state’s best milers by nearly three lengths.